|Hold it! I think you're gonna like this picture....|

 So yes, the premise of Bob Gets Out-Uncled requires a leap of faith (like a number of LOVE THAT BOB episodes).
 It's still amusing to see Bob's outrageous claims about his athletic abilities being punctured one by one.
 Division II Drury College, now Drury University, is just a tad smaller than the Big Ten powerhouse Roy played for.
 Speaking of which: Margaret identifies him as a Michigan alumni, while "Uncle Roy" says he played for Wisconsin, but neither Chuck nor Bob catches the discrepancy.
 In fact, Elroy Hirsch actually played for both!

-Perhaps such inconsistencies are a little understandable, considering Bob Gets Out-Uncled was the 34th and final episode of LOVE THAT BOB's third season (and the show's 99th overall).
+Perhaps fatigue was a factor in these inconsistencies: Bob Gets Out-Uncled was the 34th and final episode of LOVE THAT BOB's third season.
 Nevertheless, this installment still provides a healthy quantity and quality of laughs.
 The jokes cover familiar territory (Bob's tomcatting, Schultzy's tomboyishness, Chuck attempting to horn in on Bob's action) but the lines are even sharper than usual, with Bob's slight revision of Benjamin Franklin's wisdom probably being the best remembered quote from the entire series.
 With Winston secured as sponsor for two more years, Paul Henning's creative team was set for the duration.
-Cummings would remain the show's sole director, and Henning, Shuken, Gordon and Wesson would (in various combinations) write all 36 episodes of the ensuing 1957-58 season.
+Cummings would remain the show's sole director and would be responsible for all 36 episodes of the ensuing 1957-58 season.

 In the end, "Uncle" Roy's advice ("live clean, and get plenty of rest") has Chuck deciding to take a bath and go to bed immediately at the end of the day.
 But fear not: "Uncle Roy" never returned, and Chuck would be back to emulating his real uncle in subsequent episodes.
 And why shouldn't he?
 Chuck is studying to be a doctor, not aspiring to be a professional athlete.
 While Uncle Bob might be a windbag who gets cut down to size in sporting competition, at the end of the day he's still the one making time with the lovely Ms. McClain.